crypto49er/Gekko-DCA/README.md

 ## Final

-If Gekko helped you in any way, you can always leave me a tip at (BTC) 13r1jyivitShUiv9FJvjLH7Nh1ZZptumwW
+If Gekko helped you in any way, you can always leave AskMike a tip at (BTC) 13r1jyivitShUiv9FJvjLH7Nh1ZZptumwW

+If you're interested in supporting my work (Crypto49er), please consider becoming a Patron on my Patreon: https://patreon.com/user?u=60959